AviatrixSystems/Docs/HowTos/copilot_getting_started.rst

 After you allocate new disks (volumes), you can only increase storage (you cannot decrease storage).

+For data disks you already allocated to your CoPilot deployment, you can increase their size.
+For instructions, see Expand a Disk (Volume) for CoPilot Storage.

 Disk (volume) management for expandable storage became available with the release of Aviatrix CoPilot image version 1.5.1.
 Prior to CoPilot image version 1.5.1, images had a static disk of 2 TB.